-Tandragee Inter-Bus Transformer 1 and 2 Replacement
+Tandragee Transformer Replacement

-The 275/110 kV 240 MVA interbus transformers IBTx 1 and 2 at Tandragee are to be replaced due to the age and condition of the existing transformers.
-Completion date: After 2024.
+One of the 275/110 kV transformers (yet to be determined) at Tandragee is to be replaced during RP7 due to the age and condition of the transformer.
+This project previously referred to replacement of both IBTx 1 and 2.
+Completion date: after 2024